Author: María Caballero

 In a newborn, primary oocytes are paused at the beginning of the meiotic division (“meiotic arrest”), and remain so throughout childhood.
 Early stages of oocyte development include the germinal vesicle (GV) and metaphase I (MI) stages (Figure 2).
 Because these stages are part of the first meiotic division, the cell is still diploid and, therefore, it is still considered "immature".

-Once puberty is reached, a pituitary gonadotropin called follicle-stimulating hormone (FSH) promotes the growth of a cohort of follicles.
+Once puberty is reached, a pituitary gonadotropin called follicle-stimulating hormone (FSH) promotes the growth of a cohort of follicles every month.
 But only those at the right stage of maturation will go on, along with their respective oocyte, which comes out of the arrest and resumes meiosis.
 By the time ovulation occurs, triggered by the surge of the luteinizing hormone (LH), oocytes have already completed the first of the two meiotic divisions, which means the primary oocyte has already divided into two cells: the first polar body and the secondary oocyte.
 The former is just a small cell that contains the corresponding chromosomes that result from the cell division.
 It never participates in embryogenesis, and so it has no genetic contribution to it.
 The latter in turn continues through the second meiotic division, until it arrests at MII (metaphase II) stage before ovulation (Figure 2).
 These oocytes (eggs) are considered mature, and they can be fertilized by sperm once ovulated.
 However, if fertilization does not occur, meiosis is never completed in the oocyte (2).

 MAIN ASPECTS NEEDED FOR THE EGG TO ACHIEVE FULL MATURATION